-COM362 PHOTOJOURNALISM (3 CRS.)
+COM362 Photojournalism (3 crs.)

 For students who have an understanding of basic photographic equipment and photographic techniques.
 Examines and explores use of visual communication techniques in print media and websites.
 Covers history of photojournalism, technical aspects of photojournalism, and modern visual communication production techniques in both traditional and digital formats.
 Assignments designed to teach how to produce and edit visual elements and combine them with text for both print and web-based publications.
-Prerequisite: COM360.
+Prerequisite COM 360 or permission of instructor.

-COM370 TELEVISION PRODUCTION (3 CRS.)
+COM370 Television Studio Production (3 crs.)

 Introduction to fundamentals of television production.
 Students obtain experience in the various roles of the television team including producer, director, floor manager, cameraman, etc., in correlated laboratory sessions.
+Prerequisite: COM284.

-COM375 PUBLIC AFFAIRS REPORTING (3 CRS.)
+COM375 Public Affairs Reporting (3 crs.)